top of page

 2. Vague GTM.

+"If we just bring it to market, it will sell" or “We’ll sell to highly targeted enterprises” isn't enough.
 How?
 With what sales capacity?
 At what CAC?
 Predictability is power.

 3. Unconvincing Growth.